 Below are the four Smart Bidding strategies that you can use.

-- Target CPA (cost per acquisition): If you want to optimise for conversions, you can use Target CPA to help increase conversions while targeting a specific cost per acquisition (CPA).
+- Target cost per action (CPA): If you want to optimise for conversions, you can use Target CPA to help increase conversions while targeting a specific cost per action (CPA).
 Learn more About Target CPA bidding.

-- Target ROAS (return-on-ad-spend): If you want to optimise for conversion value, you can use Target ROAS to help increase conversion value while targeting a specific return on ad spend (ROAS).
+- Target return on ad spend (ROAS): If you want to optimise for conversion value, you can use Target ROAS to help increase conversion value while targeting a specific return on ad spend (ROAS).
 Learn more About Target ROAS bidding.

 - Maximise Conversions: If you want to optimise for conversions, but just want to spend your entire budget instead of targeting a specific CPA, you can use Maximise Conversions.
 Learn more About Maximise Conversions bidding.

 - Maximise Conversion Value: If you want to optimise for conversion value, but just want to spend your entire budget instead of targeting a specific ROAS, you can use Maximise Conversion Value.
 Learn more About Maximise Conversion Value bidding.

 - Enhanced cost per click (ECPC): If you want to automatically adjust your manual bids to try to maximise conversions, you can use ECPC.
 It’s an optional feature that you can use with Manual CPC bidding.
 Learn more About ECPC.

 Focus on clicks with CPC bidding

 If you're focusing on gaining clicks to generate traffic to your website, there are two cost-per-click bid strategies to consider: